Muzeon Park of Arts: Yevgeny Vuchetich

 Yevgeny Vuchetich was one of the first well-known sculptors in the Soviet Union to have received an exclusively Soviet education.
 Vuchetich was extremely prolific, sculpting dozens of official portraits of Soviet heroes.
-His sculptures are surely too numerous to be the work of one man, but it's unclear how many assistants he employed.
-All we know is that in the early 1960s, he invited sculptor Vadim Sidur to join him as an apprentice.
+Vuchetich's sculptures are too numerous to be the work of one man, but it is unclear how many assistants he employed.
+The only recorded knowledge of his assistants is that in the early 1960s he invited sculptor Vadim Sidur to join him as an apprentice.

 Vuchetich's rise was swift.
-By the end of the Second World War, he had already received a commission to create a sculpture group honoring the late General Yefremov (completed in 1946) and been put in charge of designing the Soviet War Memorial in Berlin's Treptower Park.
-The story of the Yefremov monument is shrouded in mystery.
-Why on earth did Stalin suddenly decide to erect a monument to the fallen general, who died after his unit was surrounded by enemy troops?
-Weren't there many such generals?
-Why Yefremov?
-According to one theory, the choice was part of a post-war campaign against Marshal Zhukov, whom Stalin hoped to strip of his official posts.
-General Yefremov had been sent on a suicide mission by none other than Zhukov, and the statue seemed to be Stalin's way of publicly saying that Zhukov was evil for sending a brave general to his death.
+By the end of the World War II, he had already received a commission to create a sculpture group honoring the late General Yefremov (completed in 1946), and was put in charge of designing the Soviet War Memorial in Berlin's Treptower Park.
+The story of the monument dedicated to General Yefremov is shrouded in mystery.